-- 237 Breaches of this Policy should not be interpreted as including disciplinary differences of opinion - 238 regarding research methodologies, theoretical frameworks, data sources, data analysis, or - 239 publication conventions. - 240
+248 Breaches of this Policy should not be interpreted as including disciplinary differences of opinion 249 regarding research methodologies, theoretical frameworks, data sources, data analysis, or 250 publication conventions.

-241 7.0 Privacy
+252 7.0 Privacy

-242 University Members will protect the privacy of individuals involved in an Inquiry or Investigation

-- 243 under this Policy as far as is possible.
-However, if an Allegation is substantiated, the University - reserves the right to use or disclose information in accordance with The Local Authority Freedom of Information and Protection of Privacy Act, as noted in Section 10.0 of this Policy. - 246
+University Members will protect the privacy of individuals involved in an Inquiry or Investigation under this Policy as far as is possible.
+However, if an Allegation is substantiated, the University reserves the right to use or disclose information in accordance with The Local AuthorityFreedom of Information and Protection of Privacy Act, as noted in Section 10.0 of this Policy.

-247 8.0 Education
+8.0 Education

-- 248 To promote a greater understanding of responsible conduct of research and research ethics, - the University will offer workshops, seminars, web-based materials, courses, and research - 250 ethics training for University Members along with orientation for those members who are new - to the university.
-When examples of Investigations at the University are used for the purpose - of educating University Members on acceptable practices for scholarly integrity and research - 253 ethics, personal identifiers will be removed from these cases in order to maintain - 254 confidentiality.
+To promote a greater understanding of responsible conduct of research and research ethics, the University will offer workshops, seminars, web-based materials, courses, and research ethics training for University Members along with orientation for those members who are new to the university.
+When examples of Investigations at the University are used for the purpose of educating University Members on acceptable practices for scholarly integrity and research ethics, personal identifiers will be removed from these cases in order to maintain confidentiality.

-255 9.0 Procedures
+9.0 Procedures

-- 256 This Policy is supported by two procedural documents entitled Procedures for Addressing - 257 Allegations of Breaches of the Responsible Conduct of Research Policy at the University of

-258 Saskatchewan and Procedures for Stewardship of Research Records and Materials at the

-- 259 University of Saskatchewan. - 260 Responsibility for the implementation and maintenance of these Procedures is delegated to the 261 Office of the Vice-President Research.
+- 267 This Policy is supported by two procedural documents entitled Procedures for Addressing - 268 Allegations of Breaches of the Responsible Conduct of Research Policy at the University of - 269 Saskatchewan and Procedures for Stewardship of Research Records and Materials at the - 270 University of Saskatchewan. - 271 Responsibility for the implementation and maintenance of these Procedures is delegated to the - 272 Office of the Vice-President Research.
 Revisions to the Procedures will be approved by Council.

-10.0 Reporting
+273 10.0 Reporting

-- The OVPR will report annually to Council relevant data resulting from the application of this Policy through the Research Scholarly and Artistics Works Committee of Council. - 265 The OVPR will post annually on its web site, information on confirmed findings of breaches of - 266 this Policy (e.g., the number, general nature of the breaches and outcomes), subject to - 267 applicable laws, including privacy laws. - 268 - 269 Subject to any applicable laws, including privacy laws, the OVPR shall comply with the
+The OVPR will report annually to Council relevant data resulting from the application of this Policy through the Research Scholarly and Artistics Works Committee of Council.

+The OVPR will post annually on its web site, information on confirmed findings of breaches of this Policy (e.g., the number, general nature of the breaches and outcomes), subject to applicable laws, including privacy laws.

-- requirements of funding agencies regarding reporting of breaches of this Policy in accordance with the procedures identified by the specific agency.
+Subject to any applicable laws, including privacy laws, the OVPR shall comply with the requirements of funding agencies regarding reporting of breaches of this Policy in accordance with the procedures identified by the specific agency.
 The University and the researcher may not enter into confidentiality agreements or other agreements related to an Allegation, Inquiry Investigation or Appeal that prevent the University from reporting to funding agencies.

-In the case of a breach of this Policy, and subject to applicable privacy laws, the President may - disclose any information relevant to the breach that is in the public interest including the nameof the researcher subject to the decision, the nature of the breach, and the recourse imposed. - 278 To inform disclosure of this information, the extent to which the breach jeopardizes the safety - of the public, potentially damages the integrity of or brings the conduct of research and/or the University into disrepute will be considered. - 281 11.0 Contact - For further information please contact the Associate Vice-President Research at +1 (306) 844 1148.
+In the case of a breach of this Policy, and subject to applicable privacy laws, the President may disclose any information relevant to the breach that is in the public interest including the name of the researcher subject to the decision, the nature of the breach, and the recourse imposed.
+To inform disclosure of this information, the extent to which the breach jeopardizes the safety of the public, potentially damages the integrity of or brings the conduct of research and/or the University into disrepute will be considered.

+11.0 Contact

+293 For further information please contact the Associate Vice-President Research at +1 (306) 844-294 1148.

 Effective date TBD

-Procedures for addressing an alleged breach of the Responsible Conduct of Research policy by a Researcher at the U of S

-- 1 Procedures for Addressing Allegations of
+Procedures for Addressing Allegations of 1

-- 2 Breaches of the University of Saskatchewan
+Breaches of the University of Saskatchewan 2

-- Responsible Conduct of Research Policy
+Responsible Conduct of Research Policy 3

-- 4

-5 1.0 Application
+1.0 Application 5